-“Louis Pain has a lot of soul--he plays from his heart, not his head.
+“Louis Pain is Portland's best-kept secret.
+He has a lot of soul--he plays from his heart, not his head.
 He always plays exactly what the song needs, and that’s an art form.
 He’s playing what he feels, not what he thinks will impress.” --Curtis Salgado, vocalist & bandleader (Santana, Room Full of Blues)

 Louis Pain is a great guy and a soulful musician.
 He is one of the few real Hammond B-3 players around today.
 He has a melodic and smooth yet powerful sound. --Bruce Conte (Tower of Power)

 Louis Pain, for any who don't already know it, is a great organist. --Mike Finnigan (legendary organist/vocalist with Jimi Hendrix, Joe Cocker, Etta James, Crosby Stills & Nash, Rod Stewart, Bonnie Raitt, etc.)

 For a vocalist, Louis is a joy to work with.
 He accompanies and arranges beautifully.
 And he's so organized, which is rare.
 The "Soul Diva" CD we recorded back in '94 was my first, and probably my best, and that's because Louis produced it.
 He really knows what he's doing." --Linda Hornbuckle, the NW's "Legendary Soul Diva"